muhzulfik/bangkit-capstone/README.md

 - training.py

 ## Detection
-all file at folder named "detection" are files that can detection yolov3, input as jpg and output as image that have boxed by detection from training /n need files cfg and weights by training
+all file at folder named "detection" are files that can detection yolov3, input as jpg and output as image that have boxed by detection from training, need files cfg and weights by training